Looking for the best things to do on Magnetic Island for your upcoming trip? This is the only guide you need!

 The Nelly Bay Snorkel Trail starts about 100m off the beach near Base Backpackers and the Geoffrey Bay Trail is close to the wreck of the Moltke as well as a WW2 propeller engine block.

-If you are looking to explore the reef further out and are ready for a full dive tour, Pro Dive is the only dive shop on the island, a professional, friendly service offering the full experience!
+If you are looking to explore the reef further out and are ready for a full dive tour, Pro Dive is the only dive shop on the island, with a professional, friendly service offering the full experience!

 Prices for dive courses and certifications start at only $249 and let me tell you, getting scuba diving certified will be some of the best money you could ever spend on any activity.